leonistheczar/nexus-chat-app-frontend/README.md

            ├── Authentication
            ├── Business Logic
            ├── WebSocket
-           └── Database
+           └── PostgreSQL
 ```

-The frontend is intentionally designed so backend services can be introduced without requiring major UI refactoring.
+The frontend is intentionally structured so backend services can be introduced without requiring major UI refactoring.

 ---